Given the time of year, we’ve decided to innovate some changes to the new year’s tradition of resolutions.

 - Anti-resolution: Workout where you are

-Given all the uncertainty with gyms in light of the COVID-19 pandemic, the optimum way to get strong and fit in 2021 is to work out where you are, and it’s never been easier.
+Given all the uncertainty with gyms in light of the COVID-19 pandemic, the optimum way to get strong and fit right now is to work out where you are, and it’s never been easier.
 Tonal transforms any room into the ultimate workout space, and thanks to our library of content, you’ll never get bored.
 Prioritize movement throughout the day, stretch in the morning or evening, regularly walk after lunch or dinner, and reduce the amount of time you spend sitting.

 - Old resolution: Go on a diet